-Charleston School of Law alum Jeffrey Yungman (’07), assistant public defender and adjunct professor at Charleston School of Law, is among the local honorees.
+Charleston School of Law alum Jeffrey Yungman (’07) and adjunct professor at the Law School is among the honorees.

 “These honorees reflect the spirit of Monuments—individuals whose impact is deeply felt in everyday ways,” said Lissa Frenkel, President and CEO of the Charleston Gaillard Center.
 “By elevating unsung heroes through this work, we are invited to reconsider who we honor and why, and to recognize the people shaping Charleston through service, advocacy, and care.”